0cjs/py-allthesame/README.md

 So what have we looked at here that comprise “professional” development practices?

-1. Using Git even, for the small stuff, and even when it's not “code” in the traditional sense.
+1. Using Git, even for the small stuff, and even when that stuff is not “code” in the traditional sense.
 2. Using a test framework and, in fact, _starting_ with a test framework.
 And putting the tests close to the code.
-3. Making the test framework have minimal tendencies on the developers environment and making it easy and obvious to use (“one click” or, in this case, one command with no parameters necessary).
+3. Making the test framework have minimal dependencies on the developer's environment.
+Making that framework it easy and obvious to use (“one click” or, in this case, one command with no parameters necessary).
 4. Using [Pytest] because it rocks.
 (It's not only Python's finest unit test framework, it's one of the nicest to use in any language.
    For dedicated TDD folks using similar “scripting” languages such